matt-schrader/beer-fridge/README.md

 # beer-fridge

-> An app to control beer brewing equipment at home.
+> A self hosted app to control beer brewing equipment at home.

 ## About

-This project uses [Feathers](http://feathersjs.com).
-An open source web framework for building modern real-time applications.
+This application supports the data model for Beer Fridge infrastructure.
+Current features:
+1. Accepts messages from one or many temperature controlling devices.
+These messages include the current power state and temperature of the device.
+2. Find simple keezer sketch in BeerFridgeSimple folder which will can run on NodeMCU (Arduino board with wifi)
+3. Accepts updating target temperature

 ## Getting Started

-Getting up and running is as easy as 1, 2, 3.
+The server can be run directly, or inside of a docker container.

+# Run directly
 1. Make sure you have [NodeJS](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed.
 2. Install your dependencies